scgrn/Mustard-Engine/README.md

 Edit `project.cfg`:
 Change PROJECT_NAME to the name of your project, obvi.

 MUSTARD_PATH should point to wherever you've installed Mustard.
-You'll need to edit this if you've copied the
-projectTemplate folder to anywhere other than Mustard's parent folder.
+You'll need to edit this if you've copied the projectTemplate folder to anywhere other than Mustard's parent folder.

 If you're on Windows, you'll also need to edit SDL2_PATH to point to your SDL2 installation's cmake directory.

 Run `build` or `./build.sh` (depending on your development platform) without arguments to see a list of build options.
+Use the
+`run` script to run your project after building.

 <!-- Both debug and release mode will read assets from the assets folder. -->